terrancehah/ShareSaji/README.md

 ## 📄 License

-Copyright © 2025 ShareSaji.
+Copyright © 2025 MalaChilli.
 All rights reserved.

 This project is proprietary software.
 Unauthorized copying, distribution, or use is strictly prohibited.